yakalaanirudh/yakalaanirudh/README.md

 Libraries and Frameworks-React, Redux, Angular, Node, Express, Django, Spring, Bootstrap, ggplot2.

-Other Skills-Git, GraphQL, MongoDB, Tableau, Microsoft Power BI.
+Other Skills-Git, GraphQL,REST, MongoDB, Tableau, Microsoft Power BI.

 <!---
 yakalaanirudh/yakalaanirudh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.